Skip to main content

 • unsignedMessage (optional): Additional data (e.g., revealed random number).

-Each sub-protocol assembles Merkle trees using off-chain data:
+Each sub-protocol assembles a certain Merkle trees using offchain data:

-• Data is obtained via the GET /data/:votingRoundID endpoint.
+• The data used for the Merkle tree is obtained via the GET /data/:votingRoundID endpoint.
+The response format should be of the form:

 {